jlouis2k4/cs46x-eth-smart-contracts-scaffolding/README.md

 2. Run a local network in the first terminal:

 ```
+yarn chain
+```
-yarn chain // starts local Ethereum blockchain w/ Hardhat.
+This starts a local Ethereum blockchain w/ Hardhat.
 The network runs on your local machine for testing and development.
 Customize network configuration in `hardhat.config.ts`.
-```

 3. On a second terminal, deploy the contracts:

 ```
-yarn deploy // deploys to specified network, default: localhost
+yarn deploy // default network: localhost
 ```

-This command deploys the smart contracts to the local network.
-Contracts are located in `packages/hardhat/contracts`.
+This command deploys the smart contracts (located in `packages/hardhat/contracts`) to the local network.
 The `yarn deploy` command uses the customized deploy scripts in `packages/hardhat/deploy` to deploy the contract to the network.

 4. On a third terminal, start the NextJS app: